bnema/waymon/README.md

 # Waymon

-**Wayland Mouse Over Network** - A client/server mouse sharing application for Wayland systems.
+**Wayland Mouse Over Network** - A client/server mouse sharing application for Wayland compositors.
 It allows seamless mouse movement between two computers on a local network, working around Wayland's security restrictions by using the uinput kernel module.

 ## Features